 Want to send your child to a Chicago Selective Enrollment High School?
 Standardized test scores are the key to getting your child into one of these top schools.

 Today’s high school admissions process is more competitive than ever.
 Only 17% of students that apply are accepted into one of the Chicago Selective Enrollment High Schools.
-The average GPA for all Selective Enrollment High Schools is about 3.7, but even superior grades and great 7th grade standardized test scores will not guarantee acceptance.
+The average GPA for all Selective Enrollment High Schools is around 3.7, but even superior grades and great 7th grade standardized test scores do not guarantee acceptance.

 Our programs prepare 8th grade students for the Selective Enrollment Entrance Exam, Catholic School Entrance Exams or Private School Entrance exams.
 Our results are guaranteed!

 Ace Tutoring gives 8th grade students the skills and tools needed to master the Selective Enrollment Exam, the Catholic High School Entrance Exams (HSPT, Terra Nova, etc), or the Private School Entrance Exams.
 Our specially-designed sessions enable students to improve their results on the Math, Language Arts, Reading Comprehension and Verbal sections of the exam.
 We help to increase self-confidence by giving students the knowledge that they will be able take the test in a more relaxed and assured manner.
 In turn, the student can perform his best on test day!
 Ace Tutoring Services offers Full-length courses, One-on-one private tutoring, and Small group classes.
 Please see the FAQ’s or contact us for more information.
 Ask us how you can save by combining a full-length course with private tutoring sessions.